ACTIVITIES & LESSONS

 • Calculate costs for airfare and hotel.

-• Research the attractions you will want to explore, along with admission costs and travel to and from.
+• Research local attractions and activities, along with admission costs and travel to and from.
 Be sure to check the days and hours of operation.

 • Create an itinerary for each day of the seven-day trip.
 Include time for travel to attractions and meal breaks.